The design for all the grade levels will be based on the same philosophy, so read below for more information!

 The daily conventions assignment

 The conventions lessons are simple and fun.
 These lessons build on one another and increase in difficulty by a small increment each day.
-By the end of the year all students will have mastered the conventions of first grade writing without struggling or experiencing feelings of failure.
+By the end of the year all students Will have mastered grade-level writing conventions without struggling or experiencing feelings of failure.

 I have found that these assignments foster confidence because they have repetition built in.
 Repetition is practice, and practice is what allows a learner to improve, whether the skill is basketball, ballet, or writing.
 Children are taught each skill clearly and explicitly in a group lesson before they begin the assignment.

 The skilled writers in your class will feel confident because they complete the conventions lesson easily and move on to the challenge (see below).
 Struggling writers will gain confidence because the conventions lesson is within their range of capability; they will be proud to finish it even if it takes more effort for them.